 We love to welcome mature students to London Met

-We love working with mature students and making the path to university as easy and obstacle-free as possible.
+We love working with mature students and making the path to university for our adult learners as easy and obstacle-free as possible.
 We know how scary university can sound, which is why we would love to help you in any way we can, to enable you to make the right choices.
 You can do it if you want to!

-We are proud to have a diverse student cohort – many of whom are mature learners – and their personal and professional experiences enrich our University community.
+We are proud to have a diverse student cohort – many of whom are studying later in life – and their personal and professional experiences enrich our University community.
+London Met is unique in that almost 70% of our students are mature learners, and we offer a supportive learning and teaching environment for our students.

 You can also have a chat with one of our London Met students to see what it's like to study with us.